yabwon/SAS_PACKAGES/packages/baseplus.md

                          For details see notes below.

 * `xBothAxis`          - *Optional*, default value is `1`.
-                         Indicates if both (top and bootom) axis (horizontal) should be printed.
+                         Indicates if both (top and bottom) axis (horizontal) should be printed.
                          If not `1` then only bottom axis is displayed.

 * `catLabelPos`        - *Optional*, default value `DATACENTER`.